Hermite interpolation: Using Chinese remainder theorem

 Moreover, this solution can be computed with $O(n^2)$ arithmetic operations, or even faster with fast polynomial multiplication.

-This approach does not works in positive characteristic, because of the denominators of the coefficients of the Taylor polynomial.
+This approach does not work in positive characteristic, because of the denominators of the coefficients of the Taylor polynomial.
 The approach through divided differences, below, works in every characteristic.

+Explicit construction via Chinese remainder theorem

+For general Hermite interpolation, an explicit solution satisfying the system of simultaneous congruences can be constructed directly by following the constructive proof of the Chinese remainder theorem.

+The target polynomial $f(x)$ must satisfy the system of modular equivalences: